-This Monarch Flower Seed Collection will give you 6 species known to be favorites of Monarch Butterflies for nectar source and food for larval growth.
+This Monarch Flower Seed Collection will give you an assortment of species known to be favorites of Monarch Butterflies for nectar source and food for larval growth.
 Adult monarchs follow nectar corridors, a series of habitat patches of plants that flower at appropriate times during the spring and fall migrations.
 They provide stopping off points for the butterflies to feed and stock up during their long migrations.
 A mixture of annuals and perennials.
 Save the seeds to resow your annuals each year!

 – All pure seed, no fillers